Geology of Arkansas: Bauxite

-Oil & natural gas
+Oil and natural gas

 Between 1920 and 2003, 1.8 billion barrels of oil were produced in Arkansas.
 Ten counties, spread across the southern part of the state, produce oil.
 They include Ashley, Bradley, Calhoun, Columbia, Hempstead, Lafayette, Miller, Nevada, Ouachita and Union, although Union, Lafayette, Columbia and Ouachita counties have historically accounted to 85% of total production.

 El Dorado, Arkansas was the site of early prospecting.
 Fifty years before oil was discovered, William Brown's Union Coal Company built an oil refinery in 1860 to distill oil from lignite.
 Exploratory wells were drilled in the 1880s and other companies in Camden County tried to refine oil from lignite throughout the 1860s.

 Oil exploration began in earnest in 1916 with an unsuccessful well east of El Dorado, in Union County (which at the time was known as Urbana County).
 A week after Samuel S. Hunter found modest amounts of oil in the Hunter No. 1 well near Stephens, Arkansas, the Constantin Oil and Refining Company found large amounts of oil and natural gas.
 Soon after, in 1921, a gusher in El Dorado spurted up to 10,000 barrels as far as a mile away.
 Oil production dramatically expanded throughout the 1920s, prompting railroads to run up to 22 trains a day between El Dorado, Shreveport and Little Rock.

 At the boom's peak in 1925, 3,483 wells produced up to 73 million barrels of oil.
 The huge supply overwhelmed local railroads and much of the oil was stored in open pits, where it leached into groundwater or became useless from rainwater contamination.
 The Arkansas Conservation Commission launched lawsuits related to the spills in the 1920s and the state launched the Arkansas Oil and Gas Commission in 1939, which set out to regulate the industry and limit oil and gas waste, as well as spills of bromine-laden salt brine brought up from the wells.

 Oil production dropped precipitously from 58 million barrels in 1926 to 12 million by 1932.
 However, the industry surged during World War II until the early 1960s, producing 30 million barrels annually.
 The Shuler and Magnolia pools in Union County, discovered in 1937, produced 110 million barrels over their lifespan.
 Only one new oil play was discovered in 1971 and by the early 2000s, production hovered slightly above seven million barrels.
 With changes toward unconventional resources in the 2000s, hydraulic fracturing began on the Fayetteville Shale.
 However, the fracking related Guy-Greenbrier earthquake swarm in August, 2010 prompted a slower approach to development.